Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-00/02-homework/page-05.md

 The left navigation menu further breaks up this topics into sub-topics, meant to offer information into digestible portions.

-The last page of each sub-topic is listed under a <i class="fas fa-check-square" aria-hidden="true"></i> **TODO** heading.
+The last page of each sub-topic is listed under a &nbsp;&nbsp;<i class="fas fa-check-square" aria-hidden="true"></i> **TODO**&nbsp;&nbsp; heading.
 This page will provide you with outside materials, review opportunities, or links to assignment requirements.
 Effectively, it should help you gauge what you should have comprehended from the sub-topic.